 Toyota Prius+ running costs

-The Toyota Prius+ costs around the £30,000 mark, but both versions are eligible for a £2,500 grant from the government.
+The Toyota Prius+ costs around the £30,000 mark.
 Other non-hybrid seven-seat MPVs (such as the Peugeot 5008 and Volkswagen Touran) start at a fair bit less, but the Prius+ costs about the same as one of the range-topping models in their line-ups.
 And, when you bear in mind the amount of standard equipment you get on the Prius+, it’s not bad value.

 Running costs vary slightly depending on which trim you choose.
-The entry-level Icon averages 61.4mpg on paper, whereas the Excel has slightly larger alloy wheels, so economy drops to 57.6mpg.
-However, in everyday use, you’re highly unlikely to notice a big difference, with fuel economy of around 50mpg easy to achieve.
+The entry-level Icon averages 48.7mpg on paper, whereas the Excel has slightly larger alloy wheels, so economy drops to 47mpg.
+However, in everyday use, you’re highly unlikely to notice a big difference.

-The entry-level Icon emits 106g/km of CO2, attracting a Benefit-in-Kind rate of 20% for company-car taxpayers, compared to 21% for the Excel, which emits 112g/km.
-However, those CO2 emissions aren’t low enough to make the car exempt from the London Congestion Charge.
+The entry-level Icon emits 106g/km of CO2, compared 112g/km for the Excel.
+However, neither figure is low enough to exempt the car from the London Congestion Charge.